 At WealthForge, we treat our clients’ data with care and take pride that our solutions are trusted by consumers, partners, users, and investors.
-By leveraging AWS servers and using privacy-and security-by-design principles, we strive to ensure our applications meet or exceed industry standards.
+By leveraging AWS services and using privacy-and security-by-design principles, we strive to ensure our applications meet or exceed industry standards.
 Additionally, our cybersecurity framework is a comprehensive strategy that we use to protect our technology and informational assets against unauthorized access, theft, and destruction.
 In compliance with the Framework, WealthForge lays out an overview of its security controls below.

 Administration of Security Controls